Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

    rather a general phenomena that can be expected in any bonding orbital that has significant amplitude at the bond centre.**

-2. This phenomena depends on the orbital types -- From an LCAO perspective, **it depends on the distance between the atomic orbtials and the shape of the atomic orbitals.**
+2. This phenomena depends on the orbital types -- From a linear combination of atomic orbtials (LCAO) perspective, **it depends on the distance between the atomic orbtials and the shape of the atomic orbitals.**

-Next, I'll try to generlise this to more realistic periodic systems and show that this behaviour can indeed be controlled by playing around with the bond distance.
+Next, I'll try to generalise this to more realistic periodic systems and show that this behaviour can indeed be controlled by manipulating with the bond distance.

 ### Generalisation to 1D periodic system

-To convince ourselves that this exist not just in our simple di-atomic model but to more realistic systems, we now proceed to perform a simple DFT calculation on a 1D Li chain model.
-In this system, the bond distance between adjacent Li atoms is 2 Å and a vacuum of 10 Å is employed along the other two directions.
+To convince ourselves that this phenomena exist not just in our simple di-atomic model but to more realistic systems, we now proceed to perform simple DFT calculations on a 1D Li chain.
+In this system, the bond distance between adjacent Li atoms is 2 Å (along the x-direction) and a vacuum of 10 Å is employed along the other two directions.
 The electronic structure is approximated at the PBE level with a plane-wave cutoff of 500 eV and 20x1x1 k-point sampling.

-The result show that there are two bands that are of interest here (both have parabolic-shape dispersion).
-One fully occupied at ~-50 eV which is composed of mostly Li's 1s orbitals, and the other half-occupied at ~-3.5 eV which is composed of mostly Li's 2s and 2p orbitals:
+As shown below, the band structure suggests that there are two bands that are of interest here (both have parabolic-shape dispersion).
+One fully occupied at ~-50 eV which is composed of mostly Li's 1s orbitals, and the other half-occupied at ~-3.5 eV which is composed of mostly Li's 2s and 2p<sub>x</sub> orbitals

 ![]({{site.baseurl}}/assets/img/post_img/2026-08-25-img1.png){:height="50%" width="50%" .center}

-Interestingly, if we plot out the probability density of the 1s bonding state ($\psi_\mathrm{1s}$), we see that is localised(peaked) on atomic sites.
+Interestingly, the probability density of the 1s bonding state ($\psi_\mathrm{1s}$) is localised (peaked) on atomic sites.

 ![]({{site.baseurl}}/assets/img/post_img/2026-08-25-img2.png){:height="50%" width="50%" .center}

-On the other hand, the 2s (zone centre) + 2p (zone boundary) bonding state ($\psi_\mathrm{2s}$) is localised(peaked) on the bond centre.
+On the other hand, the 2s (zone centre) + 2p (zone boundary) bonding state ($\psi_\mathrm{2s}$) is localised (peaked) on the bond centre.

 ![]({{site.baseurl}}/assets/img/post_img/2026-08-25-img3.png){:height="50%" width="50%" .center}